-If possible, call before coming to school.
+If possible, call, email, or send a message before coming to school.
 This will ensure that the teacher or administrator involved is available when you arrive.

 If a concern involves a teacher or coach, please discuss this directly with him or her.
 Most issues can be solved successfully in this way.